gabriel-v/automatic-cruise/Readme.md

 - Wrote it on the SD card using `dd`
 - Connected the touchscreen, modified the boot parameters to display everything on it
 - Ran a number of demos on the UDOO to see what it really supports
+- Settle on GLFW3 and OpenGL 1.x (may use 2.x in the future)

 -------------------------------------------------------------------------------------------------------